Fact checked

 Emotional support animals provide relief for people with a mental or emotional disability.
 Unlike service animals, ESAs do not need any specific training or need to perform specific tasks.
 Emotional support animals provide benefits for a mental or emotional disability solely with their comforting presence.
 Even something as simple as creating a healthy routine throughout the day for their owner can provide a significant boost to mental health and is one of the largest benefits of having an emotional support animal.

-Due to the manner in which emotional support animals provide their support, just about any animal can be an ESA.
+Due to how emotional support animals provide their support, just about any animal can be an ESA.
 Though the most common are emotional support dogs and cats, many individuals have rabbit, fish, or reptilian emotional support animals.

 Woman lounging with two pets on a couch.